liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-change-type.md

 When adding support for a new change type, the interface you are going to implement is `liquibase.change.Change`.

-Change implementations do not need to be thread safe.
+Change implementations do not need to be thread-safe.
 ChangeFactory will generate a new instance of them each time they are used.

 !!! tip

-    There is an [liquibase.change.AbstractChange](https://javadocs.liquibase.com/liquibase-core/liquibase/change/AbstractChange.html){:target="_blank"} base class you can use which limits the number of methods you must implement.
+    There is a [liquibase.change.AbstractChange](https://javadocs.liquibase.com/liquibase-core/liquibase/change/AbstractChange.html){:target="_blank"} base class you can use which limits the number of methods you must implement.

 ## API Documentation